 COURSE OFFERINGS & ELIGIBILITY

 The course offerings for an academic component for internships permit students to enroll for 4 to 12 credit hours in a fall or spring term (4 to 8 hours in summer term) across four different areas:

 - Internship performance: One four-hour course graded an “S/U” for job performance.
 This requires formal feedback from the agency or organization that is sponsoring the internship.
 This course must be taken with one or both of the internship courses and applies to the program of study as a general elective.

-We expect that students will work “full time” for the agency or organization for at least twelve weeks over the course of a semester (9 weeks in the summer) in order to be eligible for full-time credit (12 hours).
+We expect that students will work full time for the agency or organization for at least twelve weeks over the course of a semester (6 weeks in the summer) in order to be eligible for full-time credit (12 hours).
 The remainder of the semester should be used to focus on activities in support of the internship (including the completion of research for academic credit).
-Students and faculty supervisors will be in contact via e-mail on a regular basis.
+Students and the faculty supervisor will be in contact on a regular basis.
 Part-time internships may qualify if they are at least 10 hours per week for the specified number of weeks: 10+ hours per week may take 4 credit hours from a graded course, 20+ hours may take 8 from a combination of graded or pass/fail courses.

 These course offerings are designed to take into account the substantive content of both the internship and the previous academic work completed by that student.
 Pre-requisites are therefore tied to the substantive content of the internship and are strictly enforced.
 SPIA divides internship credit components into six different fields:

 Legislative Internship (POLS 5100, 5101, 5102)